georgeroman/balancer-v2-pools/README.md

 ### Setup instructions

 Mainnet forking is used for testing in order to make sure the SDK exactly match the EVM.
-Make sure to have a `.env` file in the root directory, containing the following:
+Make sure to have a `.env` file in the root directory, containing the following definitions (the given block number must include the instances of the pools used in the tests):

 ```bash
 RPC_URL=